 EIS tax relief provides a valuable cushion when things go wrong.
 Conversely, when things go right, returns are magnified.
 Tax rules change and benefits depend on circumstances.

 That said, this type of investment is only for experienced investors, as part of a large and diversified investment portfolio.
 Don’t forget: besides the risk of failure, these are illiquid investments and you’re locking your money away for the long term (at least three years to retain the EIS tax relief, but usually longer).
-There are also other risks, such as loss of tax relief if the company becomes unqualifying, operational risks or key person risk – you should always appraise each company carefully and read the offer documentation thoroughly.
+There are also other risks, such as loss of tax relief if the company becomes unqualifying, operational risks or key person risk – you should always appraise each company carefully.
+You should only invest based on the information provided in the Information Memorandum: please read all the offer documentation thoroughly.

 Interested in raising funds through us?